Zedd

-Anton Zaslavski (Note: Антон Заславский) (born 2 September 1989), known professionally as Zedd (/zɛd/), is a German record producer and DJ.
-His stage name was derived from zed, the English pronunciation for the first letter of his surname.
+Anton Zaslavski (Note: Антон Игоревич Заславский) (born 2 September 1989), known professionally as Zedd (/zɛd/), is a German record producer and DJ.
+His stage name was derived from zed, the English pronunciation for the letter Z, the first letter of his surname.
 Raised in Kaiserslautern, Zedd rose to mainstream success with his 2012 single "Clarity" (featuring Foxes), which peaked at number eight on the Billboard Hot 100 and won Best Dance Recording at the 56th Grammy Awards.
 It served as the third single for his debut studio album of the same name (2012), of which its deluxe edition spawned the US top 20 single "Stay the Night" (featuring Hayley Williams).

 Zedd's second studio album, True Colors (2015), was supported by his third Billboard Hot 100-top 20 single, "I Want You to Know" (featuring Selena Gomez).
 His 2017 single, "Stay" (with Alessia Cara), peaked at number seven on the chart, while his 2018 single, "The Middle" (with Maren Morris and Grey) peaked at number five.
-Zedd guest appeared on Ariana Grande's 2014 single "Break Free", which peaked at number four.
+Zedd was featured on Ariana Grande's 2014 single "Break Free", which peaked at number four.
 He released his third studio album, Telos, on 30 August 2024.

 Early life

-Anton Zaslavski was born on 2 September 1989 in Saratov, USSR, to a Jewish family.
+Anton Zaslavski was born on 2 September 1989 in Saratov, Soviet Union, to a Jewish family.
 He grew up in Dansenberg, Kaiserslautern, Germany, after his family moved there when Anton was three years old.
 He reportedly is a classically trained musician, the son of two musicians.
 His father, Igor Zaslavski, is a guitarist and schoolteacher, and his mother is a piano teacher.
 He began playing the piano at the age of four and drums at twelve years old.
 He has an older brother, Arkadi, and a younger half-brother, Daniel.
-In 2002, Zaslavski began playing for the German deathcore band Dioramic, signed by Lifeforce Records.
+In 2002, Zaslavski joined Dioramic, a German metalcore band co-founded by his brother Arkadi, serving as their drummer; the band was later signed by Lifeforce Records.
 Zaslavski's interest in producing electronic music was piqued after hearing Cross by the French electronic duo Justice.